 Researchers and software engineers often find themselves working together on the same project aiming to reach a business goal with a machine learning approach.
-On surface there seems to be a clear separation of responsibilities: researchers produce the model while engineers build infrastructure to run it.
+On the surface there seems to be a clear separation of responsibilities: researchers produce the model while engineers build the infrastructure to run it.
 In reality, their areas of concern often overlap when considering the development process, model inputs and outputs and performance metrics.
 Contributors in both roles often work on the same code.
-Thus it is beneficial to loop researchers into the whole development journey, making sure they own the product code base along with the engineers, use the same version control and participate in code reviews.
+Thus it is beneficial to include researchers in the whole development journey, making sure they own the product codebase along with the engineers, use the same version control and participate in code reviews.
 Despite obvious onboarding and slow-start challenges, this approach was seen to bring long term benefits in terms of speed and quality of product delivery \cite{amershi2019software}.